-To implement any major new initiative in a service in a sustainable way, it's important to:
+To implement any major new initiative in a school in a sustainable way, it's important to:

-- > engage with and involve the whole learning community - > ensure that action is taken at an individual and whole learning community level.
+- engage with and involve the whole learning community - > ensure that action is taken at an individual and whole learning community level.

-When all learning community members are informed and consulted and a culture of collaboration is established, meaningful, longlasting change will happen.
-This is particularly the case when it comes to children's mental health.
+When all learning community members are informed and consulted and a culture of collaboration is established, meaningful, long-lasting change will happen.
+This is particularly the case when it comes to children and young people's mental health.

 Authentic two-way communication is key to implementing Be You successfully.
-Work collectively as an Action Team to determine the best ways to ensure you and the leadership team regularly inform and consult with educators, families and the broader community throughout the implementation cycle.
+Work collectively as an Action Team to determine the best ways to ensure you and the leadership team regularly inform and consult with educators, students, families and the broader community throughout the implementation cycle.
 If you've set up a dedicated Action Team email address or some other communication method, share it with your learning community and actively invite participation and feedback.

-Try these communication techniques to help ensure the whole service community is well informed and consulted:
+Try these communication techniques to help ensure the whole school community is well informed and consulted:

 - > Ask your leadership team to announce its support for Be You.
-They can use the Be You Statement of Commitment which is easily edited to reflect your service's existing vision and values and uses language appropriate for your learning community.
-You might like to hold a signing event to promote the start of your Be You journey, then display the signed Statement of Commitment prominently in your service. - Share information via existing communication channels and platforms such as the service website, newsletter, online family and educator portals, direct email and mailouts.
+They can use the Be You Statement of Commitment which is easily edited to reflect your school's existing vision and values and uses language appropriate for your learning community.
+You might like to hold a signing event to promote the start of your Be You journey, then display the signed Statement of Commitment prominently in the school. - > Share information via existing communication channels and platforms such as the school website, newsletter, online family, educator and student portals, direct email and mail-outs. - > Present information to families and students during formal events such as family information sessions, open days and student assemblies.

-- > Present information to families during formal events such as information sessions and open days. - > Communicate with and request input from educators and families within existing meeting and briefing structures such as family meetings and events. - Chat informally with educators and families when opportunities arise such as at the beginning or end of the day during drop-off and pick-up or during scheduled breaks in the staff room. - > Inform new educators about Be You by including information about Be You in your induction materials. - > Share Be You Fact Sheets with your learning community.
+- Communicate with and request input from educators, families and students within existing meeting and briefing structures such as staff meetings, school council meetings, family association events, student representative council meetings, and family-student-teacher conferences. - > Chat informally with educators, families and students when opportunities arise such as at the beginning or end of the school day during student drop-off and pick-up or during scheduled breaks in the staff room. - > Inform new educators about Be You by including information about Be You in your induction materials. - > Share Be You Fact Sheets with your learning community.

 Have we achieved the outcomes for this stage?
-Service leadership gives full support to implement Be You Action Team members are chosen to reflect the diversity of your learning community The Action Team develops a clear understanding of its role implementing Be You Your service registers with Be You Your learning community knows about Be You, its potential benefits and your service's participation.
+School leadership gives full support to implement Be You Action Team members are chosen to reflect the diversity of your learning community The Action Team develops a clear understanding of its role implementing Be You Your school registers with Be You Your learning community knows about Be You, its potential benefits and your school's participation.
 Have we used all the supports available to us?
-Attend online interactive sessions and events Engage with your Be You Consultant to help build strong foundations Connect with others to share learnings and gain additional support Are there other services in your area who are also commencing their Be You journey?
-Consider forming partnerships so you can work collaboratively and build on each other's success If existing relationships with community and mental health services are not in place, consider connecting with local services or the local council or find out more by contacting your Primary Health Network.
+Attend online interactive sessions and events Engage with your Be You Consultant to help build strong foundations Connect with others to share learnings and gain additional support Are there other schools in your area who are also commencing their Be You journey?
+Consider forming partnerships with these schools so you can work collaboratively and build on each other's success If existing relationships with community and mental health services are not in place, consider connecting with local services or the local council or find out more by contacting your Primary Health Network.
 Representatives from these groups might also be considered as supportive Action Team members.
 Have we stopped to acknowledge key contributions and efforts?
 Acknowledge contributions of Action Team members Recognise key achievements Share progress with your wider community.
 Reflect and improve Reflect on what the Action Team could continue, stop, or start doing to ensure sustained success.